 Like software-triggered automations, scheduled automations are fully passive.
 They’re a great way to use your existing schedule or to start setting a new one, and they can be a useful way to batch work rather than having it trickle in over time.

 Unlike most other automations though, scheduled automations don’t gather much data from their trigger event alone.
 A software-triggered automation will have access to much of that software’s data, and a survey-based automation will have all the answers to that survey.
 A scheduled automation will only have the date and time to work with, so you have to make sure to include additional steps to gather necessary information, such as database lookups.

 Find triggers that work for your team

 Determining how an automation will trigger is one of the most important parts of building an automation.
 You need to pick a method that suits your workflows and that will make it easy for your team to use the automation.

 Whenever you’re working with an automator like XRay, always consider how you want the automation to start.
 If you have any questions, always feel free to reach out to us directly.
-You can also explore our blog or our YouTube channel for more explanations of key automation concepts, or follow XRay on Twitter, Facebook, or LinkedIn.
+You can also check out our blog or our YouTube channel, or follow XRay on Twitter, Facebook, and LinkedIn.